Db2-DTE-POC/wxddemo/docs/wxd-analytics.md

             mktsegment := 7:mktsegment:varchar (1:57)
             name := 2:name:varchar (1:57)
 </pre>
 A fragment represents a stage of the distributed plan.
-The Presto scheduler schedules the execution by each stage, and stages can be run on separated instances.
+The Presto scheduler schedules the execution by each stage, and stages can be run on separate instances.

 Create explain statement in a visual format.
 ```